A Retirement Home Visit Changed Everything

 Not yet, anyway.

 Does this resonate with you?
 Have you ever watched someone you love struggle with loneliness—a parent, a grandparent, a friend?
-Have you seen the pattern repeat across generations?
-I'd love to hear about it.
-Sometimes recognizing the pattern is the first step to breaking it.
+I'd genuinely love to hear your story.

 Kenektic is in development and will launch soon.
 If you want to be notified when we're ready, or if you want to share your story with me directly, reach out at hello@kenektic.com.